winglang/wing/docs/docs/03-language-reference.md

 All defined symbols are immutable (constant) by default.
 Type casting is generally not allowed unless otherwise specified.

-Function arguments and their return type are always required.
+Type annotations are required for method arguments and their return value but optional for anonymous closures.

 > ```TS
 > let i = 5;